-The Development Unit Plan shall address an entire Development Unit based on the auction in which the property was acquired, including any Development Unit boundary adjustments thereof (and after processing any Minor Amendment or Major Amendment, as the case may be, required pursuant to Section 3.2), and shall be reviewed and approved by the Development Services Director in accordance with Section 3.5.20 prior to the submittal of a preliminary subdivision plat or site plan within the identified Development Unit.
+The Development Unit Plan shall address an entire Development Unit based on the auction in which the property was acquired, including any Development Unit boundary adjustments thereof (and after processing any Minor Amendment or Major Amendment, as the case may be, required pursuant to Section 3.2), and shall be reviewed and approved by the Development Services Director prior to the submittal of a preliminary subdivision plat or site plan within the identified Development Unit.
 The actual quantity of Development Unit Plans required shall be based on the auction(s) of property units within the Retained Property by the State Land Department.